-(2) When accessing the file cache, writes are much slower than reads (Figure 9(b)).
+- The file cache is quite large, about 300 MB (Figure 10b).
+This matches our expectations, since the main memory for this system is 384 MB. - When accessing the file cache, writes are much slower than reads (Figure 9b).
 It appears that the Solbourne file cache uses a writing policy, possibly write-through, that causes writes to the file cache to perform at disk speeds.
-Because writes have essentially no benefit from the file cache, performance when varying uniqueBytes changes more gradually than for the other systems.
-This effect is even more pronounced in an unannounced system running a beta release operating system (Figure 9(c)).
+Because writes have essentially no benefit from the file cache, performance when varying uniqueBytes changes more gradually slower than for the other systems.
+This effect is even more pronounced in an unannounced system running a beta release operating system (Figure 9c).
 We notified the operating system developers of this performance problem, and they expect to fix it in forthcoming versions.

 Figure 10 compares performance for each of our five experimental platforms plotted against uniqueBytes.
-Remember that the self-scaling evaluation chooses a different workload for each machine; each system in Figure 10 is graphed at different values of sizeMean.
+Remember that the self-scaling evaluation chooses different workload for each machine; each system in Figure 10 is graphed at different values of sizeMean.
 The HP 730 has the best file cache performance but the smallest file cache; the Convex C240 has the best disk performance.

-9. PREDICTED PERFORMANCE
+9. Predicted Performance

 The self-scaling benchmark increases our understanding of a system and scales the workload to remain relevant.
 However, it complicates the task of comparing results from two systems.
 The problem is the benchmark may choose different workloads on which to measure each system.
 Also, though the output graphs from a self-scaling evaluation apply to a wider range of applications than today's I/O benchmarks, they stop short of applying to all workloads.
-In this section, we show how predicted performance solves these problems by enabling us to estimate the I/O performance accurately for arbitrary workloads based on the performance of a small set of measured workloads (that is, those measured by the self-scaling evaluation).
+In this section, we show how predicted performance solves these problems by enabling us to accurately estimate the I/O performance for arbitrary workloads based on the performance of a small set of measured workloads (that is, those measured by the self-scaling evaluation).

 A straightforward approach for estimating performance for all possible workloads is to measure a comprehensive set of workloads.
 However, measuring all possible workloads is not feasible within reasonable time constraints.
 A more attractive approach is to use the graphs output by the self-scaling evaluation (such as Figure 7) to estimate performance for unmeasured workloads.
-This is similar in concept to work done by Saavedra-Barrera et al. [1989], who predict CPU performance by measuring the performance for a small set of Fortran operations.
+This is similar in concept to work done by Saavedra-Barrera, who predicts CPU performance by measuring the performance for a small set of FORTRAN operations [Saavedra-Barrera89].

-We estimate performance for unmeasured workloads by assuming that the shape of a performance curve for one parameter is independent of the values of the other parameters.
-This assumption leads to an overall performance equation of Throughput(X, Y, Z ...) = $f_X(X) \times f_Y(Y) \times f_Z(Z) \cdots$, where X, Y, Z, \cdots are the parameters.
-Pictorially, our approach to estimating performance for unmeasured workloads is shown for a two-parameter workload in Figure 11.
+We estimate performance for unmeasured workloads by assuming the shape of a performance curve for one parameter is independent of the values of the other parameters.
+This assumpto an overall performance equation tion leads of Throughput $(X, Y, Z...) = f_X(X) \times f_Y(Y) \times f_Z(Z) \cdots$, where X, Y, Z, ... are the parameters.
+Pictorially, our approach to estimating performance for unmeasured workloads is shown for a two parameter workload in Figure 11.
 In the self-scaling evaluation, we measure workloads with all but one parameter fixed at the focal point.
-In Figure 11, these are shown as the solid-line throughput curves $Throughput(processNum, sizeMean_f)$ and $Throughput(processNum_f, sizeMean)$, where $processNum_f$ is processNum's focal point and $sizeMean{f}$ is sizeMean's focal point.
-Using these measured workloads, we estimate performance for unmeasured workloads Throughput($processNum, sizeMean_1$) by assuming a constant ratio between Throughput(processNum, sizeMean_f) and Throughput(processNum, $sizeMean_1$).
-This ratio is known at $processNum = processNum_f$ to be $Throughput(processNum{\rm f},sizeMean{\rm f})/Throughput(processNum{\rm f},sizeMean{\rm 1}).$ To measure how accurately this approximates actual performance, we measured 100 workloads, randomly selected over the entire workload space (the range of each parameter is shown in Figure 7).
+In Figure 11, these are shown as the solid line throughput curves Throughput (processNum, sizeMean_f) and Throughput (processNum_f, sizeMean), where processNum_f is processNum's focal point and sizeMean_f is sizeMean's focal point.
+Using these measured workloads, we estimate performance for unmeasured workloads Throughput(processNum,sizeMean1) by assuming а constant ratio between Throughput (processNum , sizeMean_f) and Throughput (processNum, sizeMean).
+This ratio is known at processNum=processNum_f to be $\frac{Throughput (processNum_f, sizeMean_f)}{Throughput (processNum_f, sizeMean_1)}.$ To measure how accurately this approximates actual performance, we measured 100 workloads, randomly selected over the entire workload space (the range of each parameter is shown in Figure 7).